sherif-fanous/SecurityGroupsManager/README.md

 ## Solution

 You've determined the desired state of your security groups and setup a dynamic DNS hostname.
-You've made sure the dynamic DNS hostname si always updated to point to your currently assigned dynamic IP address.
+You've made sure the dynamic DNS hostname is always updated to point to your currently assigned dynamic IP address.
 Now all you need is a solution that monitors your security groups and ensures they are always kept in sync with the desired state.

 That's where SecurityGroupsManager comes in.
 You provide the Lambda Function with a configuration that describes the desired state of one or more security group.
 On each invocation the Lamda Function compares the as is state against the desired state of each configured security group and executes any required remediations.